sunnyayyl/GodotSchoolProofOfConcept/Getting Started.md

 > [!WARNING] Other distribution method
 > Despite Godot is available on [Steam](https://store.steampowered.com/app/404790), [Epic Game Store](https://store.epicgames.com/p/godot-engine) and system package manager.
 But they do not have the C# version, so the official download is recommended.
+## Rider
+You can use any IDE that support C#, including Visual Studio Code, but I personally prefer Rider.
+It is recommended to download [Jetbrains Toolbox](https://www.jetbrains.com/toolbox-app/) to manage all your Jetbrains IDE.

+> [!important] Free Educational Licenses
+> Student and teacher can obtain [free licence](https://www.jetbrains.com/community/education/#students/) to use Jetbrains IDE, but Rider is now free for non-commercial use.

 # Getting started
 If you haven't used Godot before, you'll see the screen below:
 ![[Screenshot From 2024-11-08 20-34-13.png]]